SierraSoftworks/blog/src/posts/2023-12-14-optimizing-data-algorithms.md

 ::: tip
 When we consider only the contention cost ($\alpha$), and assume that the coherency cost ($\beta$) is zero, the equation simplifies to $C(n) = \frac{n}{1 + \alpha (n-1)}$ which is the same as Amdahl's Law.
-The empirical description of Amadahl's Law is that the maximum speedup you can achieve by parallelizing a system is limited by the proportion of the system which is inherently serial (i.e. the proportion of the system which cannot be parallelized) - in other words, the point at which the system's performance is entirely limited by contention on shared resources.
+The empirical description of Amadahl's Law is that the maximum speed-up you can achieve by parallelizing a system is limited by the proportion of the system which is inherently serial (i.e. the proportion of the system which cannot be parallelized) - in other words, the point at which the system's performance is entirely limited by contention on shared resources.